Loss of a dog or cat: Grieving for your pet

-Dealing with the loss of a dog or cat
+Dealing with grief from the loss of a dog or cat

 When we lost Shinji to cancer, we felt lost.
 He was seemingly healthy one day and then in the course of five days died of cancer.
 “His only flaw is like most of furry companions, they do not live as long as we want.”
 We wrote those words when we opened Moonlight Dog Cafe.
 His birthday was a few weeks ago at the beginning of April…